tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/域名管理实践/托管静态网站_intl_en.md

 The following services will be used in the steps outlined below:

-- DNS Service: Before hosting a static website, you need to register a domain name such as `www.example.com`.
+- [Tencent Cloud Domain Service](https://dnspod.cloud.tencent.com/?from=qcloudProductDns): Before hosting a static website, you need to register a domain name such as `www.example.com`.
+You can do so via the [Tencent Cloud Domain Service](https://dnspod.cloud.tencent.com/?from=qcloud).
 - [COS](https://intl.cloud.tencent.com/product/cos): You need to create a bucket in COS for storing the uploaded webpage contents.
-- [CDN](https://intl.cloud.tencent.com/product/cdn): CDN can accelerate the delivery of static website contents, reduce access delay, and improve availability, in addition to binding the domain name to the website content.
+- [CDN](https://intl.cloud.tencent.com/product/cdn): Together with Tencent Cloud DNS, CDN can accelerate the delivery of static website contents, reduce access delay, and improve availability, in addition to binding the domain name to the website content.
+- Tencent Cloud DNS: Allows you to access the static website through a custom domain name.

 >The sample domain name `www.example.com` is used in the steps outlined in this document.
 For your purposes, replace it with your own domain name.

 ## Step 1.
 Register the domain name and obtain ICP filing for service in China

-Domain registration is a prerequisite for any service built on the internet.
+Domain registration is a prerequisite for any service built on the Internet.
 After the domain name is registered, it needs to go through the MIIT filing procedure before your website can be accessed.

 - If you have already registered a domain name and obtained ICP filing for service in China for it, skip this step and proceed to [step 2](#Create a bucket).
 - Obtain ICP filing for the registered domain name.